thisisthedave/tasknotes/docs/features.md

 For more detailed information, see the [Task Management](features/task-management.md) documentation.

+## Filtering and Views

+TaskNotes provides comprehensive filtering capabilities through a hierarchical query builder.
+The FilterBar is available in multiple views and supports:

+- **Quick Search**: Instant text-based filtering
+- **Query Builder**: Complex hierarchical filter conditions with AND/OR logic
+- **Saved Views**: Named filter configurations for quick access
+- **Sorting and Grouping**: Multiple options for organizing task display

+For more detailed information, see the [Filtering and Views](features/filtering-and-views.md) documentation.

 ## Inline Task Integration

 TaskNotes integrates with the Obsidian editor, which allows you to manage your tasks from within your notes.
 Key features include: